ravi9/model_server/demos/continuous_batching/README.md

 ```bash
 docker run -d --rm -p 8000:8000 -v $(pwd)/models:/workspace:ro openvino/model_server:latest --rest_port 8000 --config_path /workspace/config.json
 ```
-In case you want to use GPU device to run the generation, add extra docker parameters `--device /dev/dri --group-add=$(stat -c "%g" /dev/dri/render* | head -n 1)` to `docker run` command, use the image with GPU support and make sure you copy the graph.pbtxt tuned for GPU device.
-They can be applied using the export command like below:
-`python demos/common/export_models/export_model.py text_generation --source_model meta-llama/Meta-Llama-3-8B-Instruct --weight-format int4 --target_device GPU --block_size 16 --cache_size 2 --config_file_path models/config.json --model_repository_path models`
-Make sure the export model quantization level and cache size fit to the GPU memory.

 Wait for the model to load.
 You can check the status with a simple command:
 ```bash
 curl http://localhost:8000/v1/config